 When replacing sleeve bearings, it is always desirable to check the fit (contact pattern) of the bearing to the shaft.
 When ordering sleeve bearings, be sure to provide complete motor nameplate and bearing data.
-If bearing is insulated, be sure to replace it with another insulated bearing.

 Whenever a bearing is replaced, cleanliness must be observed through every step of the operation.